 Since the time of his own conservatory studies, Tienstra has taught students of all ages, preparing a wide range of performers for further studies.
 Besides a private practice (piano, theory, composition and preparing students for conservatory admission), he has taught Solfege, Music Theory and Harmony at Nieuw Vocaal Amsterdam (formerly Nieuw Amsterdams Kinderkoor), at the Kleynkoor Academy Noordwijk and at Haarlem Cathedral School.

-A lecturer, teacher and performer at the International Summer and Winter Courses on Gregorian Chant in Essen-Werden, the International Summer Course on Gregorian Chant in The Hague, the Festival of Gregorian Chant in Den Bosch and the 'Days of Gregorian Chant' (Utrecht, Franeker) from their first inception, Tienstra is a highly sought-after speaker inspiring new generations of performers and researchers.
+Tienstra is a highly sought-after speaker inspiring new generations of performers and researchers.
+Next to regular guest lectures, he has lectured, taught and performed at the International Summer and Winter Courses on Gregorian Chant in Essen-Werden, the International Summer Course on Gregorian Chant in The Hague, the Festival of Gregorian Chant in Den Bosch and the 'Days of Gregorian Chant' (Utrecht, Franeker).

 Related to his teaching activities, Tienstra participated in a number of educational projects and methods.
 These include the Dutch children's operas Kinderen van de Zaan in the Zaans Museum (2013; see the video) and Help, mijn stem is weg!
 (2017); contributions to the Nachtegaal method for solfege; a method of (classical) Harmony for the advanced students of Nieuw Vocaal Amsterdam; lessons in Gregorian chant for children for the Cathedral School St Bavo, and a curriculum of Music (including Solfege exercises and tests) for the aforementioned school.